FreakyByte/dotfiles/docs/content/DesktopEnvironment/qtile.md

         Match(title="branchdialog"),  # gitk
         Match(title="pinentry"),  # GPG key password entry
         Match(title="emacs-everywhere"),
-    ],
+        Match(func=lambda c: ("REAPER" in c.info()['wm_class']) and (not "REAPER v" in c.info()['name'])), ],
 )
 ```

+The more complicated looking entry above is for the digital audio workstation Reaper.
+In a more regular desktop environment, all its popup windows will be small and floating, not full screen.
+This is a bit harder to achieve here since (using `xprop`) the popup windows don't really have any properties that sets them apart from the main window.
+I settled on differentiating between them by whether there is a version number in the title (i.e. whether `"REAPER v"` is a substring of the title).

 In addition, let's change the default size of some windows.